 Themes of the course will likely include:

-This course complements several other courses offered in the program, including: UP 502 Environmental Planning: Issues and Concepts (Prof. Larissa Larsen); and UP 533 Sustainable Urbanism and Architecture (Prof. Douglas Kelbaugh).
-This course has recently be
+This course complements several other courses offered in the program, including: UP 502 Environmental Planning: Issues and Concepts (Prof. Pimentel Walker, fall semester); and UP 533 Sustainable Urbanism and Architecture (Prof. Douglas Kelbaugh, fall semester).

 - the historical emergence of the idea of sustainability in urban planning

 - the current state of sustainability thinking in the planning profession (e.g., sustainability guidelines by the American Planning Association)

 - the relationship between sustainable development and environmental planning